 Table of Contents

-The TaskCentre Web Service Connector Tool can be used to automate calls to ParcelForce’s expressLink web service.
+The TaskCentre Web Service Connector Tool can be used to automate calls to ParcelForce’s expressLink API web service.
 This web service enables the automation of a range of tasks including package shipment and label printing.
 The full list of operations available is as follows:

 - Create shipment